chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 will dampen this relatively soon.

-On the flip side, vibe coding enables competent developers to make contributions they never would have had time for otherwise.
+On the flip side, vibe coding enables competent developers to make contributions they never would have found time for otherwise.
 Here are a couple [anecdotal](https://github.com/npmx-dev/npmx.dev/pull/115) [examples](https://github.com/npmx-dev/npmx.dev/pull/113) from my friend BYK.
 Cloudflare's Steve Faulkner [rebuilt all of